Latest Articles

 Call for Articles

-Design History is an International Journal that actively seeks high-quality submissions that advance scholarly understanding of design's historical dimensions.
+Design History (DH) is an International Journal that actively seeks high-quality submissions that advance scholarly understanding of design's historical dimensions.
 We welcome diverse methodological approaches, theoretical frameworks, and geographic perspectives that contribute to the evolving discourse in design history.

 As an international platform for design historical scholarship, the journal serves as a bridge between academic research and professional practice, fostering dialogue across disciplinary boundaries.
 We are particularly interested in submissions that demonstrate innovative approaches to archival research, digital humanities methodologies, and interdisciplinary collaboration.